britster03/FL-BT-IDS/FL-BT-IDS/README.md

-# B
+# FL-BT IDS

-This repository contains BBB-FLIDS, Basic Blockchain-Based Federated Learning Intrusion Detection System.
+This repository contains a basic Intrusion Detection System using Federated Learning and Blockchain.

-For detailed information about this project, please see [the report](report/main.pdf).

 # Setup

-You may want to see "Dummy Blockchain Platform" heading before following all instructions here.

 ## Virtual Env